-My initial session fee is \$175.
-Subsequent sessions are billed at \$160.
+My hourly fee is \$180 for our initial evaluation appointment and for regular follow-up appointments.
 In addition to regular appointments, I charge this amount for other professional services you may need, but I will break down the hourly cost if I work for periods of less than one hour.
 Other services may include report writing, extended telephone conversations, attendance at meetings with other professionals you have authorized, preparation of records or treatment summaries, and the time spent performing any other service you may request of me.
-If you become involved in legal proceedings that require my participation, you will be expected to pay for all of my professional time, including preparation and transportation costs, even if I am called to testify by another party.
-Because of the difficulty of legal involvement, I charge \$300 per hour for preparation and attendance at any legal proceeding.
+If you are without insurance and are unable to afford my fee, you may inquire about the options for a lower fee.

-Billing and Payments
+Billing and Payment for Services